dspriggs-ds/udacity-operational-djs/README.md

 ## Key Steps
 ### Ingestion of data
+We need to have the data ingested to begin to have the model begin gain insights and train.

 ![](images/Load_BankmarketingData.png)

 ### Configuration of a Azure Service Principal
+Using the service principal, provides control over which resources can be accessed and at which level.
+For security reasons, it's always recommended to use service principals with automated tools rather than allowing them to log in with a user identity.

 ![](images/configure_service_principal.png)

 ### Configuration of Application Insights
+ Application will aid in detecting endpoint and endpoint performance anomalies.

 ![](images/Show_App_Insights_Enabled.png)